rhukster/find-symlinks/README.md

   - Upload compressed artifacts to the release page.
   - See `.github/workflows/release.yml` for details.

+### Homebrew tap auto-update

+- This repo includes `.github/workflows/update-tap.yml` which, on each published release, updates the tap formula `rhukster/homebrew-tap/Formula/find-symlinks.rb` with the correct tag URL and SHA256 and opens a PR.
+- Setup required once: add a repo secret `TAP_TOKEN` that is a Personal Access Token with `repo` scope so the workflow can push a branch and open a PR in the tap repo.

 ## Versioning & Build Number

 - Set explicit version: `scripts/set-version.sh 0.1.1`